lsudigitalart/lsudigitalart.github.io/2210/index.md

 1. `git clone <repository url>` The URL here should be for the repo GitHub made for you in the first step.
 1. `ls` to get the names of the files in this folder
 1. `cd /to/the/name/of/your/repo` You can see what your repo is called from the output of the previous command.
-1. Now you're ready to work on your code!
+1. `code .` Now you're ready to work on your code!
+You can use this command to open up VS Code.

 ### Set up a p5.js project
 1. Open the repo **folder** in your text editor with `File > Open` or by using something like `code .` in terminal if you're using VS Code and have command line capabilities installed.